jeswin/nsoap/README.md

 Cookies are disabled by default in NSOAP routers.
 They must be explicitly enabled in methods which require them.
 See Router Documentation (Express, Koa) on how to enable cookies.

-# Order of searching parameters in the request
+# Order of searching parameters in a Request

 NSOAP routers will attempt to find parameter values in the following Order